syifan/webcv/README.md

 The CSS and Font Awesome icons ship with the package, so importing `renderCv` automatically applies the correct styles.

 Want to see this running without any bundler?
-Check `example/vanilla/` for a plain HTML + YAML demo that imports EasyCV from CDNs.
+Check `example/vanilla/` for a plain HTML + YAML demo that pulls EasyCV from the installed package and runs with `npm run dev`.

 ### Method 3: Fork this repository